-- Double-click a control to show all child roles belonging to the selected role. - Use the small arrow next to to start a wizard that allows you to bookmark this list of employees for tracking.
+- Double-click a control to show all child roles belonging to the selected role. - By clicking the to start a wizard that allows you to bookmark this list of employees for tracking.
 This creates a new business role to which the employees are assigned.